 From fact sheets to shareable resources, the Open Up to Mail campaign website is your hub for downloadable content, quarterly industry insight events, and networking.

-How often are we checking
+How often are we checking our letterboxes

 Australians and New Zealanders regularly check their letterboxes: the vast majority are at least checking several times a week.